xianjunxia/Joint-Learning-acoustic-event-detection/Readme.txt

-5. Final detection results for the system with RNN-S is as following:
+5. Final detection results for the system with RNN-S are as following:

 Overall metrics
 ===============